-For example, research has shown a direct correlation between periods of elevated stress and worsening acne.
+Research has shown a direct correlation between periods of elevated stress and worsening acne.
 "When you already have acne and you get into a stressful situation, that seems to be when your acne really flares up,” says Lisa A. Garner, MD, FAAD, a clinical professor of dermatology at the University of Texas Southwestern Medical Center.

 A 2003 Stanford University study published in the Archives of Dermatology found that college students had acne flare-ups during more stressful periods, such as exams, as compared to less stressful periods, such as without exams.
 The correlation between elevated stress and acne severity is strong.